aehng/Lecture-Notes/Module4/Refactoring.md

     *   Variables that override or "shadow" other identifiers
         *   Builtin Python functions such as `input`, `len`, `list`, `max`, `min` and `sum` are especially susceptible to this
 3.  **Bad** Comments
-    *   Comments are condiments for code; a small amount can enhance a meal, but too much ruins it
+    *   Comments are the *condiments* of code; a small amount can enhance your meal, but too much ruins it
     *   Strive to write clear, self-documenting code that speaks for itself; when a line needs an explanatory comment to be understood, it indicates that identifier names were poorly chosen
-    *   Delete obsolete remarks that no longer accurately describe the situation
-    *   The same goes for blocks of commented-out code that serve no purpose and clutter up the file
-    *   Programmers sometimes vent their frustration with snarky or vulgar comments; these add no value, are unprofessional and embarrassing, and only serve to demoralize maintainers
 4.  **Too many** arguments
     *   Seen when more than a handful of parameters are passed to a function/method
-    *   Parameters that are passed in but never used
+    *   Parameters are passed in but never used
 5. Function/Method that is **too long**
     *   Too many lines of code typically happens because the function/method has too many different responsibilities
     *   Generally, a method longer than a dozen lines should make you ask yourself "can I split this into smaller, more focused pieces?"